 Many employers have a difficult time finding applicants for certain unskilled and low skilled workers.

-The EB-3 Green Card program allows employers to fill these unskilled and low skilled positions with foreign national workers.
+The EB-3 Visa Green Card program allows employers to fill these unskilled and low skilled jobs with foreign national workers.

 Step 1: Permanent Labor Certification

 A permanent labor certification issued by the Department of Labor (DOL) allows an employer to hire a foreign worker to work permanently in the United States.

 Before the U.S. employer can submit an immigration petition (USCIS Form I-140) to the Department of Homeland Security’s U.S. Citizenship and Immigration Services (USCIS), the employer must obtain a certified labor certification application from the DOL’s Employment and Training Administration (ETA).